Laura Quebral

 CEO

-Laura Quebral provides senior project management, direction and supervision for all day-to-day work for the CRS team, contributes to strategic planning and problem solving, and manages communications and reporting across all CRS economic growth models.
-She leads the team in identifying partners and funders; building capacity of community-based organizations; developing cross-cutting, high-impact strategies and prioritizing research on the regional economy to strengthen decision-making and evaluation.
+Laura Quebral provides senior project direction for all day-to-day work for the CRS team, contributes to strategic planning and problem solving, and manages communications across all CRS economic growth initiatives.
+She leads the team in identifying collaborative partners and funders; developing a portfolio of strategically aligned initiatives designed to maximize outcomes; building capacity of community-based organizations; supporting program implementation and prioritizing research on the regional economy to strengthen decision-making and evaluation.

-Before joining UBRI, she served as Knowledge Management Officer at the Community Foundation for Greater Buffalo and The John R. Oishei Foundation leading research and evaluation relevant to funding interests to enhance philanthropy both regionally and nationally, and providing informed context for decision-making.
-Before that, Laura was Director of Planning and Strategic Initiatives at the Buffalo Olmsted Parks Conservancy.
+Laura launched CRS in early 2024 after 14 years at the UB Regional Institute.
+Before that, she served as Knowledge Management Officer at the Community Foundation for Greater Buffalo and The John R. Oishei Foundation and Director of Planning and Strategic Initiatives at the Buffalo Olmsted Parks Conservancy.